-Geotechnical survey data from the mining area suggests however, that the permeability of soil and rock in the general area is highly variable.
-There is, therefore, some uncertainty regarding whether groundwater resources would be at risk from any leached metals or acid drainage from the TSF and WSF.
+Geotechnical survey data from the mining area suggests, however, that the permeability of soil and rock in the general area is highly variable.
+There is, therefore, some uncertainty regarding whether groundwater resources would be at risk from any leached metals or acid drainage from the TSF and the proposed Waste Rock Facility (the "WRF").